Don’t have time to commit to long drawn out courses which last week after week?

 Each course is individually structured to the dogs and owners and based on their training needs.
 We never have more than 6 dogs in a class so that we can carry out one to one training as necessary whilst having enough dogs of mixed age and breed to carry out correct socialisation.

-Children banned from your normal training club?
+Children not allowed to attend your normal training club?

 We encourage you to bring the whole family or anybody who handles your dog on a regular basis – grandmothers, grandfathers, neighbours, aunties, uncles, brothers & sisters (children of the family) have all trained dogs on our courses.